searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 Because all the added build pieces are pre-existing vanilla prefabs, any pieces you build with this mod will persist in your world even if you uninstall the mod.
 This means that pieces you build on a server will also be visible for players without the mod and any builds using the pieces from this mod will load for players without the mod.

 ## Instructions
 If you are using a mod manager for Thunderstore simply install the mod from there and skip to step 3 below.
-If you are not using a mod manager then, you need a modded instance of Valheim (BepInEx) and the JÃ¶tunn plugin installed.
+If you are not using a mod manager then, you need a modded instance of Valheim (BepInEx) and the Jötunn plugin installed.

 1. Download the MoreVanillaBuildPrefabs.dll from the Publish/Thunderstore directory.
 2. Place the MoreVanillaBuildPrefabs.dll into your BepInEx\plugins folder